vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/02-breaking-monolith-to-microservices-image-ecs/README.md

     ![monitoring the update](images/03-deployment.png)

-    The update is fully deployed once there is just one instance of the Task running the latest revision:
+    After some time, you can expect to see two instance of the Task running the latest revision:

     ![fully deployed](images/03-fully-deployed.png)